SysMoBench: Evaluating AI on Formally Modeling Complex Real-World Systems: Introduction

-\bench{} currently includes a diverse set of \numberofsystems{} real-world artifacts, including distributed consensus systems like Etcd and Redis, and concurrent systems such as spinlock and mutex from Asterinas OS.
+\bench{} currently includes \numberofsystems{} real-world artifacts, including distributed systems like Etcd, Redis, \plsreviewinline{and ZooKeeper}, and concurrent systems like spinlock, mutex, \plsreviewinline{and ringbuffer} from Asterinas OS.
 We also include system artifacts synthesized by PGo~\citep{hackett2023pgo} to evaluate AI's ability to comprehend \emph{generated} system code.
-More system artifacts are actively being added to \bench{}.
+More system artifacts are actively being added.

-\bench{} enables us to understand the capabilities and limitations of AI in modeling real-world systems by evaluating different agent designs with various AI models.
+\bench{} enables us to understand the capabilities and limitations of AI in \plsreviewinline{using \tla{}} to model real-world systems by evaluating different agent designs with various AI models.
 State-of-the-art LLMs show good performance in modeling small system artifacts such as a spinlock implementation.
 On the other hand, these LLMs show limited ability in comprehending and abstracting large, complex systems such as a Raft implementation~\citep{ongaro2014search}.
 Overall, we believe that \bench{} can spur innovative AI approaches in the context of formal system models, similar to the role of SWE-bench~\citep{jimenez2024swebench} in software engineering.

 Here is a snapshot of \bench{}: { \url{https://anonymous.4open.science/r/SysMoBench-BA9F/}}.